Aide-C/Aide-C/README.md

 - 👋 Hi, I’m @Aide-C
-- 👀 I’m interested in web and software development.
+- 👀 I’m interested in cybersecurity.
-- 🌱 I’m currently a new graduate from Texas State University with a Bachelor of Science in Computer Science and a minor in Applied Mathematics.
+- 🌱 I’m a new graduate from Texas State University with a Bachelor of Science in Computer Science and a minor in Applied Mathematics.
-- 💞️ I’m looking for jobs in the frontend, backend, and full-stack development fields.
+- 💞️ I’m looking for a job as a SOC analyst or penetration tester.
-- 📫 How to reach me on messages on GitHub, Linkedin, and email on my resume.
+- 📫 How to reach me through messages on GitHub, LinkedIn, and email on my resume.

 <!---
 Aide-C/Aide-C is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.